Japan's ruling party casts itself as reasonable, diplomatic

 "The feeling of the people after last year's nuclear disaster is not to rely on nuclear power in the future, to make the future one without nuclear power," he said.

-But while analysts noted the deliberate tone of the ruling party's message, some were skeptical whether it would be enough to change their fortunes.
+But while analysts noted the deliberate tone of the ruling party's message, some were sceptical whether it would be enough to change their fortunes.

 "They may be the calm voice of reason but they have proven themselves to be unable to govern effectively," said Jesper Koll, head of equity research at JP Morgan in Tokyo.
 "In my view the Democrats have done a lot of good things but they were not able to market themselves as the party of leadership."